naymspace/backpex/guides/live_resource/user-preferences.md

 The Session adapter stores everything in a single Phoenix session key.
 If your session is cookie-backed the whole tree must fit under ~4KB, so avoid routing bulky per-resource state there.
+As a heads-up, the Session adapter logs a warning when a single write pushes the stored tree past ~3KB — that is your cue to route the heavy prefixes (per-resource column visibility, saved filters, etc.) to a database-backed adapter before you hit the hard limit.

 ### Routing by prefix